SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops-exam-problems.md

 For a given amount of time, patients arrive for a checkup in the hospital every day.
 She **initially** has **7 doctors**.
 Each of them can **check one patient a day only**, but sometimes there's a shortage of doctors, so **the other patients are sent to other hospitals**. **Every third day** the hospital calculates **whether the count of patients that haven't been examined is higher than those that've been, and if so, an additional doctor is assigned**.
 The assignment happens before the start of the day.

-Write a program that calculates **the count of treated and untreated patients for the given period.**.
+Write a program that calculates **the count of treated and untreated patients for the given period**.

 ### Input